 The MSc by Research in Statistics is similar to a doctorate, but the research project is designed to take 2 to 3 years.
 It is not intended as a first step towards a DPhil, but rather as an alternative.
 There are no required lectures, classes or written examinations.

-It can be in any of the subject areas for which supervision is available.
 Those undertaking an MSc by Research are admitted as Probationer Research Students in the same way as those intending to do a DPhil.
 Thus it is therefore possible to switch between the two.
 The same standards are applied for admission for the two degrees.

 Biomedical applications of Statistics